tidyverse/duckplyr/README.md

 straight from files on your disk or from the web.

-If you are new to dplyr, the best place to start is the [data transformation chapter](https://r4ds.hadley.nz/data-transform) in R for Data Science.
+If you are new to dplyr, the best place to start is the [data transformation chapter](https://r4ds.hadley.nz/data-transform) in *R for Data Science*.

 ## Installation